Kristina01111000/Drws_site/README.md

 - List books on their own page under holistic growth
 - free shipping in us
 - no shipping outside us

+- he is going to write a different description
+- he needs to get me the paypal connection data